 An acoustic piano that will last

-On the downside, high quality comes at a price, and this puts it out of reach of many.
+On the downside, high quality comes at a price, and this puts it out of reach for many.
 What’s more, it’s an acoustic so only has one sound; piano!
-As it weighs 500 lbs (a quarter of a tonne!) it’s impossible to move without professional help, and that also can be very costly!
+As it weighs in at a massive 228 kilos (almost a quarter of a tonne!) it’s impossible to move without professional help, and that also can be very costly!
 Get it in your home, though, and you’ll never want to take it out.
 Yamaha makes some of the best pianos around, and the U1 demonstrates this superbly.

 2. Cavendish Contemporary acoustic upright

 A high-quality acoustic piano made in the UK